 The power of suggestion is real.
 As I see it, depression is filled with suggestions.
 Depression comes with worries and warning signs and the overly sensitive thinking that in the end, this is all going to hurt and that somehow, we will end up uncovered and unprotected.

 It was nearly impossible for me to keep good, strong friendships during this time in my life.
 My wants and needs and the worries that neither would come true had left me to be an obvious target for those with cruel intentions.
 Plus, I pushed my good friends away because they grew tired of my catastrophized thinking.
-And secondly, my worries of lonesomeness led me to seek company of any kind — even if the company was unsafe or even if the relationship was dangerous — being with someone was better than being alone.
+Secondly, my worries of lonesomeness led me to seek company of any kind — even if the company was unsafe or even if the relationship was dangerous — being with someone was better than being alone.

 After learning more about who I was, where I came from and why I behaved as I did, I learned that there are no victims.
 There are only volunteers.
 And me, I volunteered far too often.
 I was always looking for my place.
 I was always trying to find out where I’d fit.
 Where could I go or where could I be and be comfortable?